CSSS-Games/CSSS/README.md

 ## Contributing
 Thanks for your interest in CSSS.
 Read more about [contributing to the project](CONTRIBUTING.md) to get started.

 Please note that this project is released with a [Contributor Code of Conduct](#CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## License Terms
+CSSS is publised under the GNU GPL v3 License, see the [LICENSE](LICENSE.md) file for more information.

 ### NuGet Packages
 This project uses NuGet packages.
 Their project source code pages and licenses can be found below: